In This Section

 Submission Process

-Nominations may be submitted by an individual, whether an AACR member or nonmember.
+Submissions may be placed by an individual, whether an AACR member or nonmember.

 Applicants must maintain strict confidentiality of their submissions; all nominations must be submitted using AACR’s electronic award nomination platform.
 Paper nominations will not be accepted.

-• Applicant background information and indication of prize category.
+• Applicant information and indication of prize category.

-• Submission letter written in English (Max: 1,000 words), which comprehensively describes the submitted body of work and the impact of the submission on enhancing the public’s understanding of cancer, cancer research, or cancer policy.
+• Impact Statement written in English (Max: 200 words), which succinctly describes the submitted body of work and the impact of the submission on enhancing the public’s understanding of cancer, cancer research, or cancer policy.

-• An electronic version (mp4, pdf, etc.) of the submitted body of work.
+• An electronic version of the submitted body of work.
+An English translation will need to be provided for all non-English pieces.

 Contact Information

-Inquiries about the AACR June L. Biedler Prize for Cancer Journalism guidelines, eligibility requirements, or applications should be directed to Patrick Williams, PhD, at [email protected].
+Inquiries about the AACR June L. Biedler Prize for Cancer Journalism guidelines, eligibility requirements, or applications should be directed to Elizabeth Hubbard, [email protected].

 Judging Panel PRize Selection